CS-433/ML4Science-PPP-wusiidiisii/README.md

 2. Train ResNet model according to the dataset we generated in the first step.
 3. Visualize the output of our model.

+### Github Folder Instruction
+1. src: All developed codes
+2. probe_models: Probe 3D Construction Data
+3. dataset: Generated dataset <br>
+4. dataset_split: dataset which has been split into training, validation and test set <br>
+5. model_output: output from the NN model <br>
+6. prediction: Prediction files according to the model output and the rendering 2D images <br>
+7. compare_rgba: comparison of image pairs between the true images and the predict ones

 ### Getting started
 The whole project is developed in Linux operating system.
 With Windows platform, it is necessary to install *wsl* and use *Ubuntu on Windows* to run the program.
 The instruction of installation only contains instructions for Linux OS.